AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 10 is not a member of row 0.
 But is it a member of the matrix?

-Now, we need another piece of information to keep track of what is in our sparse matrix: which columns are in the matrix?
+So we need another piece of information to keep track of what is in our sparse matrix: which columns are in the matrix?

 ```Haskell
 type ActiveCols = IntSet